mortar-works/mortar-website/src/site/use-cases/dynamic-information-directories.md

 pageImage: usecase_bg01.jpg
 homepageImage: triage03_223.png
 description: |-
-  In response to services needing up-to-date information Mortar creates and maintains directories that enhance multi-service collaboration and the application of intelligence.
-Our modular framework, Hoop'd, delivers tailored webservices that acquire, capture and share information; transforming customer engagement and service efficiency.
+  In response to services needing up-to-date information Mortar can support you in creating and maintaining directories that enhance multi-service collaboration and your application of intelligence.
+Our modular framework, Hoop'd, delivers tailored webservices enabling you to acquire, capture and share information; transforming customer engagement and service efficiency.

 order: 1
 ---